eventflow/EventFlow/Documentation/RabbitMQ.rst

+.. _setup-rabbitmq:

 RabbitMQ
 ========

-Configuring EventFlow to publish events to
-`RabbitMQ <http://www.rabbitmq.com/>`__ is simple, just install the NuGet package ``EventFlow.RabbitMQ`` and add this to your EventFlow setup.
+Enabling EventFlow RabbitMQ_ integration is done by installing the NuGet package ``EventFlow.RabbitMQ`` and add this to your EventFlow setup.